rishavs/nippy/NOTES.md

-Move to the visitor pattern and redo the codegen using this
+Pass a single errors list to all stages, including the visitors Move to the visitor pattern and redo the codegen using this

 // Add parentScope to block node.
 Add currentScope to context for easy parenting.
 Use this to copy parent symbols to current symbols